BerkeleyHCI/edg-ide/ide-getting-started.md

 So, repeat the above add block flow with the **Pj_102a** barrel jack connector (you can search for `BarrelJack`), but with the caret before the microcontroller (since it will power the microcontroller).
 Do the same with the **SwdCortexTargetHeader** (you can search for `swd` to find all the SWD connectors), with the caret after the microcontroller (since the microcontroller ends up connecting to a lot of things).

-> As a general note, HDLs have different non-functional degrees of freedom compared to schematic.
+> As a general note, HDLs have different non-functional degrees of freedom compared to schematics.
 > For HDLs, the style (including ordering) of hardware construction statements is somewhat like the placement and arrangement of symbols and nets in a graphical schematic.
 > The style of the code can significantly impact readability and maintainability.
 >
-> While GUI operations are useful in writing lines of code, it is up to you to determine where they should be placed to keep the HDL readable (and legal).
+> While GUI operations help write lines of code, it is up to you to determine where they should be placed to keep the HDL readable (and legal).

-Note that the inserted code for the barrel jack connector also has a, `voltage_out=RangeExpr()`.
+Note that the inserted code for the barrel jack connector also has a `voltage_out=RangeExpr()`.
-In general, the block insertion action will find required parameters (that don't have defaults) of blocks and insert them as arguments for you to fill out.
+The block insertion action finds required parameters (that don't have defaults) of blocks and inserts them as arguments for you to fill out.
 Here, `RangeExpr()` means this parameter takes a range-valued (think numerical intervals) expression.
 Parameter values can only be set in the code editor.
 We'll arbitrarily pick **5v ±10%**, so change the line of code to